satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 *Example:* Automated OS updates across 1000 servers, reducing downtime.

-### 74. Explain containerization and orchestration with Docker and Kubernetes.
+### Containerization and Orchestration with Docker and Kubernetes

 **Answer:**
 - Docker for packaging apps, Kubernetes for scheduling and scaling.